 - Be prepared.
 Have a specific topic and structure planned ahead for each meeting. - Advertise your meeting.
 Start talking to patients about the meetings in advance to get the word out.
-This will provide the opportunity to get valuable feedback on perferred location, times, topics, etc. - Invite individuals outside of your facility.
+This will provide the opportunity to get valuable feedback on preferred location, times, topics, etc. - Invite individuals outside of your facility.
 Contact other social workers and project leads from nearby facilities, who can potentially add valuable insights. - Invite speakers.
-If you are presenting specific topics such as transplant, consider asking a transplant coordinator or a transplant recipient to join a meeting. - Feel free to be creative to make the meeting enjoyable.
-For example, consider coming up with a specific group name, or providing attractive name tags-anything that helps to motivate members to attend. - Create flyers and consider hanging them in the clinic, as well as handing them out to prospective attendees. - Add meeting reminders to calendars posted in the lobby.
+If you are presenting specific topics such as transplant, consider asking a transplant coordinator or a transplant recipient to join a meeting. - To make the meeting more enjoyable, feel free to be creative.
+For example, consider coming up with a specific group name, or providing attractive name tags-anything that helps to motivate members to attend and remain engaged. - Create flyers and consider posting them in the clinic, as well as handing them out to prospective attendees. - Add meeting reminders to calendars posted in the lobby.